dsai04/Employee_performance_analysis/README.md

 1. **Salary Ranking** — Rank employees within each department by monthly income (dense ranking, no gaps)
 2. **Salary vs. Department Average** — How far above or below average is each employee, in absolute $ and percentage?
 3. **Top 10% Earners** — Which employees are in the top decile company-wide, and how are they distributed across departments?
-4. **Attrition Rate by Department and Job Role** — Where is the company losing the most people, and which roles are highest risk?
+4. **Attrition Rate by Department and Job Role** — Where is the company losing the most people, and which roles are at the highest risk?
 5. **Stagnation Detection** — Which active employees have been in the same role for more than 5 years, and how many of those are high performers who may be flight risks?

 ---